COVID-19 Updated Guidance September 2021

 Tests can be booked online through the NHS testing and tracing for coronavirus website, or ordered by telephone via NHS 119 for those without access to the internet.

-Whilst waiting for the results of their test, which come in the form of a text message and an e-mail, the individual should self-isolate at home along with the wider members of their family.
+Whilst waiting for the results of their test, which come in the form of a text message and an e-mail, the individual should self-isolate at home.

-If their test comes back negative, the child's parent/carer will telephone the school straight away and forward the e-mail to email@example.com as evidence.
-The child (and any siblings) must return to school as soon as possible.
+If their test comes back negative, the child's parent/carer will telephone the school straight away and forward the e-mail to firstname.lastname@example.org as evidence.
+The child must return to school as soon as possible.

 Please remember that the usual coughs and colds that occur frequently in the autumn and winter months will still be in circulation, and so this is why it is important for children, staff and parents/carers to get tested to rule out coronavirus so school life may continue as normal.